How Agave Syrup is Made

 Bottled in Denmark

 Agave syrup comes from the agave plant.
-It grows in the volcanic soils of Mexico where it has been used by natives of Mexico for many centuries.
-Aztecs prized the agave plant and believed it was a gift from the Gods.
-The syrup is particularly high in fructose, which makes it sweeter than table sugar, but gives it a lower glycemic index (GI).
-Lower GI means that there are less steep fluctuations in blood glucose and thus in the body’s insulin production .
+It grows in the volcanic soils of Mexico, where it has been used by native Mexicans for many centuries.
+Aztecs prized the agave plant, and believed it was a gift from the Gods.
+The syrup is particularly high in fructose, which makes it sweeter than table sugar, but gives it a lower glycaemic index (GI).
+Lower GI means that there are less steep fluctuations in blood glucose, and thus in the body’s insulin production .